ucb-ee290c/fa18-smartnic/README.md

 ## Integration testing
-The CREECelerator pipeline with Rocketchip can be compiled to Verilator-based executables.
+We have integrated the CREECelerator pipelines to the Rocket-chip infrastructure in a similar manner to the CORDIC lab.
+The pipelines communicates with the host processor via separate AXI4-Stream queues and memory-mapped registers.
+The CREECelerator pipelines with Rocket-chip can be compiled to a Verilator-based executable.

 They can be made using the Makefile in the `verisim` directory.
 Running `make debug` will produce executables that can provide waveform dumps.
-To build the write pipeline, run `make MODEL=TestHarnessWrite`.
-To build the read pipeline, run `make MODEL=TestHarnessRead`.
+To build the pipelines, run `make MODEL=TestHarness`.

-Basic C tests can be found in the `tests` directory.
-They can be compiled to `riscv` test stimuli using make from the `tests` directory, which can then be run using the generated executables.
+A basic C test can be found in the `tests` directory. `creec.riscv` is a combined test for the write and read pipelines.
+It can be compiled to `riscv` test stimuli using make from the `tests` directory, which can then be run using the generated executable.
 Compilation requires a shell path to [riscv-tools](https://github.com/riscv/riscv-tools), which is included in the project template described above.
-`creec.riscv` is a test for the write pipeline. `creec_decrypt.riscv` is a test for the read pipeline.

 ## Synthesis using Hammer
 [Hammer](https://github.com/ucb-bar/hammer) setup files exist as a submodule in this project.